SMEWebify/WEB_MES/README.md

 The goal is to have version 1 with a functional workflow up to invoicing.

-Currently, the quotation, orders, confirmation are finished.
+Currently, the quotation, orders, confirmation, Delivery notes are finished.

 -----------------
 ![alt text](https://github.com/billyboy35/WEB_MES/blob/master/public/images/Doc/Menu.PNG)